MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started-with-the-hardware-dashboard.md

 # Getting started with the Microsoft Partner Center Hardware dashboard

-This article shows you how to get started using the Partner Center Hardware dashboard by showing you how to:
+This article shows you how to get started using the Partner Center Hardware dashboard.

-> [!div class="checklist"]
-> * Register in the Windows Hardware Developer Program
-> * Test your drivers through compatibility and certification programs
-> * Set up distribution for your drivers using shipping labels
-> * Publish your certified driver to Windows Server Catalog and Windows Certified Product List

 ## Step 1: Register for the Windows Hardware Developer Program